linw0724-linnet/ubuntu-server-setup/install_docker-container_deluge-server/readme.md

 ```
 sudo nano /etc/fstab
 ```
-* Add the following CIFS entries to the `fstab` file
+* Add the following CIFS entries to the fstab file
-> [!NOTE]
-> On the NAS, it is recommended that you put all directories needed by the Deluge server in the same dataset to prevent the Deluge server from taking a long time when moving files in between directories.
-Having all directories within the same NAS dataset will allow the file movements made by the Deluge Server to be a file path change rather than a file transfer over the network between NAS datasets

 > [!NOTE]
 > Replace `<NAS-share-path>` with the appropriate path of the SMB share on your NAS